ERONGO RURAL COMMUNITIES DECRY LONG WATER CRISIS

 ONDJEOMBARANGA, 22 March 2026 - Otimbingwe Village Council Councillor Chris Mukua talks about the ongoing water and road infrastructure issues faced by the communities.
 (Photo by: Isabel Bento) NAMPA ONDJEOMBARANGA, 22 March 2026 - Otimbingwe Village Council Councillor Chris Mukua talks about the ongoing water and road infrastructure issues faced by the communities.
 (Photo by: Isabel Bento) NAMPA

-ONDJEOMBARANGA,22 March 2026 - The small pipeline which transports treated portable water to the residents of Otjimbingwe village and all the surrounding communities from Karibib.
-(Photo by) ONDJEOMBARANGA,22 March 2026 - The small pipeline which transports treated portable water to the residents of Otjimbingwe village and all the surrounding communities from Karibib.
-(Photo by)
+ONDJEOMBARANGA,22 March 2026 - The small pipeline which transports treated potable water to the residents of Otjimbingwe village and the surrounding communities from Karibib.
+(Photo: Contributed) ONDJEOMBARANGA,22 March 2026 - The small pipeline which transports treated potable water to the residents of Otjimbingwe village and the surrounding communities from Karibib.
+(Photo: Contributed)

 Latest NAMPA photos